codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 max-width="60%"
 %}

-Here's an example of a Promotion Flow with multiple dependencies between taregt environments.
+Here's an example of a Promotion Flow with multiple dependencies between target environments.

 {% include
 image.html